gautamsi/ews-javascript-api/README.md

 ## Documentation
-Api document generated using TypeDoc and is hosted at [ews-javascript-api.github.io/api](http://ews-javascript-api.github.io/api)
+Api document generated using TypeDoc and is hosted at [ews-javascript-api.github.io/api](http://ews-javascript-api.github.io/api).
+Check [Wiki](https://github.com/gautamsi/ews-javascript-api/wiki) for more details

-# Whats new v0.2
+# Whats new v0.2.7 (including 0.2.5 and 0.2.6)

+* new: Streaming Notification code updated, see issue #24 for example.
+More details at [How to: Stream notifications about mailbox events by using EWS in Exchange](https://msdn.microsoft.com/en-us/library/office/dn458792(v=exchg.150).aspx)
+* new: Pull Subscription should also work [MSDN](https://msdn.microsoft.com/en-us/library/office/dn458790(v=exchg.150).aspx)
+* new: `SearchFilter` code update.
+See official MSDN link for examples [How to: Use search filters with EWS in Exchange](https://msdn.microsoft.com/en-us/library/office/dn579422(v=exchg.150).aspx)
+* new: Some use of `ExtendedPropertyDefinition` works, see #23 for an example.
+* new: `Grouping` class updated, it can be applied on `FindItems`
+* new: `AccountLockout` detection in failed conenction. *Does not work with Office 365*
+* improvements: `Contact` object related code udpate, fix code errors
+* improvement: `SoapFaultDetails` updated for improved error handling, most EWS operation not return instance of `SoapFaultDetails` in case of any failure, it contains `Exception` property with information of failures oe exception in operation.
+* fix: `FindItems` improvements
+    * bug fixed where code was not updated to handle correct constructor overload
+    * SearchFilter can be used
+    * Grouping can be used
-* Attachment Operations
+*
-    * GetAttachment method - load attachment information from Attachemnt or AttachmentId
-    * Create email message with attachment, sample code in Wiki

 # Whats new v0.2.3